Overview of Project Management

-No matter how great a speaker she is or how interesting her research may be, the expense is unallowable as a direct charge to the sponsor per the award terms and conditions.
+Explanation: No matter how great a speaker she is or how interesting her research may be, the expense is unallowable as a direct charge to the sponsor per the award terms and conditions.
 If Professor Smart does travel, the expense must be charged to a PTA where the travel is Allowable, Allocable and Reasonable.
-The expenditure type would be: 52410 DOMESTIC TRAVEL ALLOW.
+The expenditure type would be: 52410 Domestic Travel Allow.

 UNALLOWABLE costs may also be identified in the specific terms and conditions of a sponsored project.
-These can be more specific than those outlined in A-21.
+These can be more specific than those outlined in A-21 or the Uniform Guidance.

-For example, if a sponsor specifies that international travel costs cannot be charged to a particular project, then those costs may NOT be charged to that project, even though Stanford and federal regulation may allow them.
+Example: A sponsor specifies that international travel costs cannot be charged to a particular project.
+Those costs may NOT be charged to that project, even though Stanford and federal regulation may allow them.

 Monitoring Project Expenses within Funding Limitations

 It's important for the Research Administrator to monitor the rate of expenditure on a sponsored project because PIs are responsible for the ongoing fiscal management of awarded projects, including regular monitoring against project period budgets.
-Federal grants policy (OMB Circular A-110) establishes the approved project budget as the financial expression of the project, and sponsors may evaluate the project against the budget at any time.
+Federal regulations establish the approved project budget as the financial expression of the project, and sponsors may evaluate the project against the budget at any time.

 Although sponsors allow certain flexibility's with respect to re-budgeting, un-obligated balances, and pre-award costs, Stanford University and sponsors expect expenditures to be reasonably consistent with the approved project and budget.